What is the difference between developmental editing and copyediting?

 For an 80,000-word novel, I need about a week for either a copyedit or a developmental edit.

 All developmental edits include a second round of editing for any sections that are substantially rewritten in response to the first round of editing.
-Depending on the extent of rewrites and my project queue, I can usually return these secondary edits in a couple of days.
+Depending on the extent of rewrites and my project queue, I can usually return these secondary edits in a week.

 When should I get my book developmentally edited?